AntiPwr/AntiPwr.github.io/root/wiki/Hypri.md

 ## Cultural Diversity and Belief Systems

-Hypri is one of the most culturally diverse cities in [[Usaka]], hosting adherents of numerous religious and philosophical traditions.
+Hypri is the most culturally diverse city in Toma, hosting adherents of numerous religious and philosophical traditions.
 The native population, known as [[Dweller]]s, maintains the oldest belief systems centered around the spires themselves and [[Sibannac]].

 Major belief systems include: